IgorTerriaga/IgorTerriaga/README.md

 Hello guys!

-- 🔭 I’m currently working on itTv 💻
+- 🔭 I’m currently working on Grupo Nexxes 💻
-- 🌱 I’m currently learning about ReactJS, NodeJs and Python
+- 🌱 I’m currently learning about Angular, NodeJs and Python
 - 🐍 I have been learning more about NodeJS and Python

 ## Connect with me: